agodwinp/item-catalog/README.md

 - **css/styles.css**: Contains all styling properties of the web application.
 - **/images**: Contains all images for the catalog categories.

 ***

+## Code Design

+### Bootstrap
+The styling for this web application utilises the Bootstrap framework https://getbootstrap.com.
+Bootstrap is an open source toolkit for developing with HTML, CSS, and JavaScript.

+### Security
+Protecting data from unwanted users is paramount.
+The resources available within this application are protected without authorisation.
+This web application implements an OAuth token based security mechanism via Google Sign-In.
+Once a user has signed in, they are able to create new items and categories within the catalog.
+Authenticated users may only edit or delete items or categories that they have created.

+To improve user experience, access to edit and delete is only capable within categories and items assigned to the user that created them.

+### API Endpoints
+This web application includes 3 API endpoints, accessible in a JSON format via REST.
+Details of the 3 APIs are below:

+- **Catalog API**: Returns data on all categories and items within categories in a JSON format.
+- **Category API**: Returns data on items within a specific category based on `category_id`.
+- **Item API**: Returns data on a specific item within a category based on `category_id` and `item_id`.

+***